-I was one of the early students on the CAM course at Leeds Trinity University, where I studied Marketing, PR, Communications Practice, and Media (CAM is affiliated to the UK’s well-known Chartered Institute of Marketing).
+I was one of the early students on the CAM course at Leeds Trinity University, where I studied Marketing, PR, Communications Practice, and Media (CAM is affiliated with the UK’s well-known Chartered Institute of Marketing).
 In 2018 I trained and qualified to become a mentor and assessor of degree-level PR apprentices for the Public Relations and Communications Association.
 I then spent a year mentoring and assessing apprentices working in television, government, charity and agency roles.
 This was my way of giving back to a sector that taught me a lot and opened the door to many rich experiences.
 It also kept me on my toes.
 I did this alongside my long-standing consultancy work.
 More recently I completed the top-level Marketing Week Mini-MBA taught by Prof. Mark Ritson, one of the world’s leading marketing experts.

-People who keep me honest, sane and amused in the sometimes-crazy marketing world include @markritson, @rorysutherland, @samueljscott, @AdContrarian and @rshotton.
+People who keep me honest, sane and amused in the sometimes-crazy marketing world include @markritson, @rorysutherland, @colinalewis, @helenedw, @AdContrarian and @rshotton.
 Tell me you also like their thinking/writing and we’ll be firm friends.
-On the other hand, showing enthusiasm for the thoughts of Gary Vaynerchuk will result in me looking for the nearest exit.
+On the other hand, showing enthusiasm for the thoughts of Gary Vaynerchuk will probably set my eyes rolling.